andrefaraujo/videosearch/README.md

 - SIFT descriptor extraction per image/frame
 - Global descriptor (Binarized Fisher vectors) extraction per frame, shot or scene
 - Retrieval in image or video databases using image queries
-- Scoring a retrieval system based on Average Precision and Precision at 1
+- Scoring retrieval results based on Average Precision and Precision at 1
 - Reproducing main results from the papers mentioned below (IN PROGRESS: to be concluded by Oct 18)

 This repository can also be useful if one is interested in searching a database of images using query images.
 In